rushkii/NHentaidesu/README.md

 ### Question
 **Q**: How do I get my **csrf_token** and **session_id**?
 **A**: You can get it from developer tools in your PC or laptop browser.
+**Q**: Why am I receiving `ImportError: failed to find libmagic.
+Check your installation`?
+**A**: You can solve it by installing libmagic.
+[See stackoverflow](https://stackoverflow.com/questions/18374103/exception-valuefailed-to-find-libmagic-check-your-installation-in-windows-7)

 ### Requirements
 - Python 3.6 or higher